pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ### The case :mag_right:

-The predictive model will try map certain values with certain outcomes, in our case target variable is binary.
+The predictive model will try to map certain values with certain outcomes, in our case the target variable is binary.

 We'll compute a complete profiling of `country` regarding the target variable `has_flu` based on `categ_analysis`.

-Each row represent an unique category of `input` variable, and each row an attribute that defines each category in terms of representative and likelihood.
+Each row represent an unique category of `input` variable, and each row an attribute that defines each category in terms of representativeness and likelihood.